igorgurgel910/igorgurgel910/README.md

 <br>

 ## **🔰 Who am I?**
 I'm Administrator and Project Manager.
 I'm a professional with 14 years of experience managing projects.
 And I discovered that I love math, technology and computers.
-So I decided to change my career to Product area and Web development.
+So I decided to study Product area and Web development to develop my knowledge.

 I'm focusing on Front-end, web development with JavaScript.
 I'm studying on-line at Harvard University's in the course Introduction to Computer Science, introduction to the intellectual enterprises of computer science and the art of programming.

-I decided to change careers to IT on January 18th of this year, after talking to a friend, when I realized my interest in the area.
-I started studying algorithms and logic, so I don't have mastery, I'm in the process of learning and looking for a job to improve and learn.
+I decided to study IT on January 18th of this year, after talking to a friend, when I realized my interest in the area.
+I started studying algorithms and logic, so I don't have mastery, I'm in the process of learning to improve and learn.

 Now, let'me show you what I'm studying about management:
-  - Lean Six Sigma (OKR, Scrum and Kanban)
+  - Lean Six Sigma
+  - OKR, Scrum and Kanban
   - Quality management
   - Project management
   - Product management